 • Facilities: Deacons attend to the accommodations of public worship, including ushering, overseeing the collection of the offering, preparing the elements for communion, and serving as Sunday service supervisors.
 They work in conjunction with the Facilities Director to ensure that the building is suitable for public worship and weekly functions.
 Deacons participate in the planning and execution of events hosted by the church such as memorial services and funerals.

-• Organizing the Ministry of the Members: With attention to the needs of the congregation and community, deacons foster and encourage members’ private ministries, offering equipping and church resources (when appropriate).
+• Organizing the Ministry of the Members: With attention to the needs of the congregation and community, deacons foster and encourage members’ personal ministries, offering equipping and church resources (when appropriate).

 • System of Care: Deacons are primarily responsible for the material aspect of the parish-centered system of care.
 Deacons build relationships with members in their assigned parish(es), working alongside Life Group leaders and others in their parish, discern needs for spiritual or material care in conjunction with the elders, organize provision for material needs, and mobilize parish members to serve each other.
 Deacons’ care for “material needs” can be summarized in two categories: (1) relational care, including knowing and being known by fellow parish members and cultivating community among parish members; and (2) tangible care, including meeting the needs of the sick, sorrowing, aged, and infirm members of their parishes.